Salem Radio Network News Wednesday, November 5, 2025

 World

-Sudden deluge of rain floods streets in Tokyo and halts air and rail traffic
+Sudden deluge of rain floods some streets and halts air and rail traffic in Tokyo

 Carbonatix Pre-Player Loader